 Tango Therapeutics to Highlight Preclinical Data on Precision Oncology Programs at the American Association of Cancer Research 2023 Annual Meeting

-/EIN News/ -- BOSTON, March 14, 2023 (GLOBE NEWSWIRE) -- Tango Therapeutics, Inc. (NASDAQ: TNGX) today announced the acceptance of two oral and two poster presentations at the American Association for Cancer Research (AACR) 2023 Annual Meeting, taking place from April 14-19, 2023 in Orlando, Florida.
+BOSTON, March 14, 2023 (GLOBE NEWSWIRE) -- Tango Therapeutics, Inc. TNGX today announced the acceptance of two oral and two poster presentations at the American Association for Cancer Research (AACR) 2023 Annual Meeting, taking place from April 14-19, 2023 in Orlando, Florida.
 Abstract titles, presentation information and text, if provided by the meeting organizers, are currently available on the AACR 2023 Annual Meeting website.

 Abstracts accepted for oral presentation